JohanAOstbye/it2810-prosjekt-3/README.md

 We chose MongoDB because we wanted a noSQL database, aswell as it provides us with tons of documentation and libraries.

+After starting the backend docs and sschemas can be found at [graphql default playground](http://localhost:3333/graphql)

 #### Queries and API
 Our API is defined with the GraphQL schema in `./backend/schema.qgl`.
 Here, the queries, mutations and the arguments you can or must pass are defined.
 An example: